MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/ado-code-examples-in-microsoft-visual-basic.md

 mtps_version: v=office.15
 ---

-# ADO Code Examples in Microsoft Visual Basic
+# ADO code examples in Microsoft Visual Basic

 **Applies to**: Access 2013 | Office 2013

 Use the following code examples to learn how to use the ADO methods, properties, and events when writing in Visual Basic.

 > [!NOTE]
-> <P>Paste the entire code example, from Sub to End Sub, into your code editor.
-The example may not run correctly if partial examples are used or if paragraph formatting is lost.</P>
+> Paste the entire code example, from beginning to end, into your code editor.
+The example may not run correctly if partial examples are used or if paragraph formatting is lost.